medenzon/Game459/ADR/ADR_Infrastructure.md

 # Final product details
 #5/2/2019

-- The final application provides the user with the ability to
+- The final application provides the user with the ability to interact with the user's Iphone using physical movement that is translated into the movement of the avatar on the viewport

+- The application in it's entirety is based upon the architectural decisions that are employed by Apple when creating the Swift development interface.
+Because of this we are forced to follow strict guidelines in terms of decision making when loading the initial data, computing the data, and presenting it to the user.

 -